-Recommendation Analysis CCFF Road Map/Action Plan Recommendation Analysis neconnendution CONSTRAINING FACTORS MITIGATION Recommendation Lack of criteria for classifying projects as climate relevant or non-climate relevant.
+Recommendation Analysis CCFF Road Map/Action Plan CONSTRAINING FACTORS MITIGATION Lack of criteria for classifying projects as climate relevant or non-climate relevant.
 Another important issue is the lack of adequate capacity A project will be classified as a mitigation project if it involves efforts to reduce or limit the emission of green house gases (GHG) or enhance GHG sequestration. in the KP Government for climate screening of projects.
 6. Political aspirations generally ad the ADP preparation.
 Absence of evaluation criteria that are climate sensitive has made it difficult for decision makers to prioritize climate relevant projects.
-Determining whether or not a project leads to a net re- duction in GHG emissions requires sophisticated analy- sis (including boundary setting application of emission factors and examination of the project externalities that may lead to an increase in the emission elsewhere).
-However, a project will be classified as a mitigation project if It may not reduce emission or enhance sequestration but have the potential to lead to future mitigation activities e.g. research and development and planning and feasibility studies, and pilot projects as the supporting activities Determination of the relevance of the project to climate change: Mitigation finance tracking requires activities to be disaggregated from the non- mitigation activities as far as reasonably possible.
-If the project activities cannot be separated from non-adaptation activities from available data, a more qualitative or experience-based assessment can be used to identify the proportion of the project that 3.6 Monitoring and Reporting System covers climate change adaptation activities or its relevance to climate change.
-In consistence with the prudence principle of finance, climate finance is under reported rather than over reported RATIONALE Monitoring and evaluation of priority programmes under the KP climate policy can ensure that the CLIMATE RELEVANT PROJECTS intended benefits are attained and beneficiaries are reached.
-An effective monitoring and evaluation All those projects that cannot be classified as dedicated system will provide the assurance that 30 or mitigation projects but will provide climate benefits will be classified as climate relevant.
-The project relevance will be determined by conducting cost The identified climate relevant expenditures are spent as intended, and benefit analysis or using other suitable methods.
-Administrative gains (lessons) are derived through the review of budgetary performance.
-The Drawing and Disbursing Officer who is responsible for preparation of the project document is also responsible for classifying the project as dedicated for adaptation or mitigation activities, and for determining the amount of adaptation and mitigation finance associated with the project.
+Determining whether or not a project leads to a net reduction in GHG emissions requires sophisticated analysis (including boundary setting application of emission factors and examination of the project externalities that may lead to an increase in the emission elsewhere).
+However, a project will be classified as a mitigation project if It may not reduce emission or enhance sequestration but have the potential to lead to future mitigation activities e.g. research and development and planning and feasibility studies, and pilot projects as the supporting activities Determination of the relevance of the project to climate change: Mitigation finance tracking requires activities to be disaggregated from the non-mitigation activities as far as reasonably possible.
+If the project activities cannot be separated from non-adaptation activities from available data, a more qualitative or experience-based assessment can be used to identify the proportion of the project that covers climate change adaptation activities or its relevance to climate change.
+In consistence with the prudence principle of finance, climate finance is under reported rather than over reported CLIMATE RELEVANT PROJECTS All those projects that cannot be classified as dedicated or mitigation projects but will provide climate benefits will be classified as climate relevant.
+The project relevance will be determined by conducting cost benefit analysis or using other suitable methods.
+WHO WILL BE RESPONSIBLE The Drawing and Disbursing Officer who is responsible for preparation of the project document is also responsible for classifying the project as dedicated for adaptation or mitigation activities, and for determining the amount of adaptation and mitigation finance associated with the project.
 2. PD WILL SHARE CLIMATE CHANGE EVALUATION FRAMEWORK WITH ALL THE DEPARTMENTS PD will establish and issue a framework for line departments for determining climate relevance of the project being designed and evaluated.
-The framework will provide basic guidance for identifying climate relevant projects, and include ways of determining the extent of climate relevance, opportunity cost of alternate options and risk of loss or reduction in project outcomes due to climate change.
-This is an area that requires detailed guidelines to assist departments such as P&DD.
-This framework is an important tool for measuring the value of the climate relevant interventions and can ensure results, cost effectiveness and assist in measuring impact level outcomes.
-The mechanism of recording and reporting on the climate change budget and expenditure can reveal the types of climate related activities undertaken and provide feedback to policy.
-For this, a climate change coding system will be required to track spending within the budget to assist policy makers in monitoring progress, matching outputs with cost, identifying financing gaps, and for effectively allocating resources.
-Thus, a budget and expenditure tracking system anchored in the GFMIS is required to institutionalize climate change financial reporting at all levels of government.
+The framework will provide basic guidance for identifying climate relevant projects, and include ways of determining relevant projects, and include ways of determining the extent of climate relevance, opportunity cost of alternate options and risk of loss or reduction in project outcomes due to climate change.